jc52766/playDartsTerminal/README.md

 Current score: 420

 Dart 1/3
-What are you aiming for? (e.g., t20, d19, s16, ob, db): t20
+What are you aiming for? (e.g., t20, d19, s16, ob, db) [default: t20]: d20
-You aimed for Triple 20 but hit Single 5 for 5 points.
+You aimed for Double 20 but hit Single 5 for 5 points.
 Score remaining: 415

 Dart 2/3
-What are you aiming for? (e.g., t20, d19, s16, ob, db): t20
+What are you aiming for? (e.g., t20, d19, s16, ob, db) [default: t20]: d20
 Miss!
-You aimed for t20 but missed the board entirely.
+You aimed for d20 but missed the board entirely.
 Score remaining: 415

 Dart 3/3
-What are you aiming for? (e.g., t20, d19, s16, ob, db): t19
+What are you aiming for? (e.g., t20, d19, s16, ob, db) [default: t20]:
+Aiming for t20 (default)
-You aimed for Triple 19 but hit Single 19 for 19 points.
+You aimed for Triple 20 but hit Single 5 for 5 points.
-Score remaining: 396
+Score remaining: 410

-Turn summary: Single 5 (5) | Miss (0) | Single 19 (19)
+Turn summary: Single 5 (5) | Miss (0) | Single 5 (5)

 Press Enter to continue to next turn...

---- Turn 3 ---
-Current score: 396

-Dart 1/3
-What are you aiming for? (e.g., t20, d19, s16, ob, db): s1
-BUST!
-Score would go to 395.
-Turn over.

-Turn summary:

-Press Enter to continue to next turn...

---- Turn 4 ---
-Current score: 396

-Dart 1/3
-What are you aiming for? (e.g., t20, d19, s16, ob, db): d20
-You aimed for Double 20 but hit Single 20 for 20 points.
-Score remaining: 376

 ...continuing until you reach a finishable score...